scottcame/docker/data.world-mondrian-demo/README.md

 The files involved in construction of the image are:

 * `Dockerfile`: The dockerfile for the image, derived from the stock [Tomcat 8](http://tomcat.apache.org/tomcat-8.5-doc/) image
-* `files/application.properties`: Spring properties file to configure the REST API
+* `files/application.properties`: Spring properties file to configure the REST API (the REST API is implemented as a [Spring Boot](http://spring.io/projects/spring-boot) application)
 * `files/demo.js`: Javascript file for the static /demo page; mostly handles submission of the MDX query to the API and creation of the Vega-Lite spec for visualization
 * `files/index.html`: Simple [Bootstrap 4](https://getbootstrap.com/) html page that provides a visualization demo (available in the container at http://[host]/demo)
 * `files/launch-tomcat-with-token.sh`: shell script used as the `CMD` that is run in containers; sets the data.world API token on the REST API's connection configuration to authenticate